judka-uriel/uriel-book/uriel_en.md

 The situation was as follows: due to the advance of the Russian aggressors, residents were forced to evacuate from frontline areas.
-For defense, Ukrainian defenders took up positions in empty houses, when the battle was fought for every house.
+For defense, Ukrainian defenders took up positions in empty buildings, when the battle was fought for every building.
 So Amnesty accused the Ukrainians that because of this, Russian terrorists were shelling residential neighborhoods, as if they were not doing the same thing, daily shelling Ukrainian cities far from the front line and killing civilians there simply for intimidation.